 The waiters are very professional and you get a good choice of seafood and meat dishes.
 The desserts are wonderful too.
 It is open all year round.
 You can eat in the elegant stone farmhouse in the winter and in the garden during the summer.
 I recommend the garden.
 This restaurant is located close to Roccella Ionica on the Jasmine Coast.
-It is called La Cascina.
+It is La Cascina.
 Be sure to try the antipasto rustico.

 There is a little shop next to the restaurant where you can buy some local Calabrian products including the must-have liqueur Bergamotto.
 At the end of the meal, most restaurant owners will offer you a complimentary liqueur which could be bergamotto, liquorice or limoncello.
 Just a few of the local liqueurs.

 I have mentioned some local dishes but here are a few more for you to try:

 Fileja con nduya: fresh pasta with spicy Calabrian sauce